-150 90 Years of Leadership
+182 100 Years of Leadership

-This chapter lists of deans, as well as Advisory Board members who have made Ivey into one of the world's leading business schools.
+This chapter lists the deans, as well as Advisory Board members who have made Ivey into one of the world's leading business schools.
 It is truly a Who's-Who of Canadian business - both past and present.